Patient Protection Manifesto

 4) Photo ID verification

-Patients, who have ordered high-risk product, are guided through a process that encourages them to take a photograph of their face and their photo ID.
+When it’s required, a patient will be guided through a process that encourages them to take a photograph of their face and their photo ID.
 This will then verify that their face matches the identification displayed.
 Only one ID can be used on the system, and if the same ID has been used before the system will flag this.
-By taking this additional step, we are able to confirm that the person ordering the high-risk medicines is the person who intends to take it.
+By taking this additional step, we are able to confirm that the person ordering the medicines is the person who intends to consume it.
 If we suspect any fraudulent activity we will be sure to conduct our own investigation and take the necessary action.
 We are also more than willing to cooperate with the authorities if the situation arises.

 You will also find that the NHS have implemented this as standard procedure across their digital health and care services, which you can read more about here.